The Multiverse God

 The argumentation for inevitability is vigorous.
 However, the author admits the multiverse is a theoretical consequence based on what we know today of the physics of our own universe.
 (And then from that making specific extrapolations.
 Your mileage in other universes or multiverses may vary...)

-Inflation is a theorized period at the beginning of our universe where space expanded out extremely, very fast.
+Inflation is a theorized period at the beginning of our universe where space expanded out extremely, extremely fast.
 This was caused by a so-called inflaton field.
-(The inflaton theory is a solution to the CMB horizon problem.
+(The inflaton theory is a answer to the CMB horizon problem.
 Also, some predictions associated to the theory have been shown true.)

 If you take the view that inflaton is a quantum field, then inflation would be probabilistic.
 An inflating super-universe will have places that coalesce into material universes and others places that don't, with expanding separation between all of them.
 This is how one process would be making many universes.